Agiled

 3D floor planner value for client presentations

-Ivy's 3D floor planner with photorealistic renders helps clients visualize spaces before commitment.
+Houzz Pro's 3D floor planner with photorealistic renders helps clients visualize spaces before commitment.
 Mobile room scanning captures measurements from a phone.
-3D product conversions (5–400 depending on plan) turn 2D product images into placeable 3D models.
-This reduces client anxiety and change orders — clients see the design before signing.
+3D product conversions (5-400 depending on plan) turn 2D product images into placeable 3D models.
+In 2025, Houzz Pro added AutoMate AI, which can instantly convert 2D floor plans into editable 3D floor plans by tracing walls, doors, and windows.
+AutoMate can also generate project schedules from estimates and convert 3D floor plans into cost proposals.
+This reduces client anxiety and change orders because clients see the design before signing.
 Agiled has no 3D or visualization tools.
-Designers who rely on client presentations for approval gain significant value from Ivy.
+Designers who rely on client presentations for approval gain significant value from Houzz Pro.

 Houzz marketplace integration for lead generation